B2B Credit Card Processing

 - Corporate cards are issued by large businesses, who are usually liable for purchases.

 Credit card brands classify transactions according to data level, which refers to the amount of information a business provides with a transaction.
 A transaction with the least amount of details would qualify as data level 1, while a transaction with the most details would qualify as data level 3.
 Details include item descriptions, product codes, destination zip codes, tax indicators and more.
 Level 2 and 3 data is called “enhanced data” and characterizes B2B transactions.
 The higher the data level, the lower the interchange rate, so accepting B2B payments can be economical if processed correctly.
-If a merchant accepts a level 2 or 3 commercial payment and sends transaction information without the enhanced data, it can downgrade to level 1 (the level of consumer card transactions) and catch the higher rate.
+If a merchant accepts a level 2 or 3 commercial payment and processes it without the enhanced data, it can downgrade to level 1 (the level of consumer card transactions) and catch the higher rate.

 B2B vs. B2C